Can too much protein be harmful?

 Yes, it is in certain cases.
 It is also mentioned on the manufacturer's packaging.
 Keep out of reach of children or Not recommended for children is usually mentioned on the Protein powder labels.
 The reason is Sucralose.
 Companies add this compound as it is a zero-calorie sweetener.
 Sucralose is good or bad for kids is not yet confirmed.
 But some companies using it do mention it on their pack along with the warning.

 A non-profit group called The Clean Label Project survey reported this.
 After screening 134 products, they found that many protein powders have heavy metals in them like lead, arsenic, cadmium, mercury and also Bisphenol-A and other pesticides.
 It could be due to their manufacturing process or the existence of toxins in the soil.
-These can result in Cancer & other health problems.
+These can result in Cancer & other health problems in humans.

 Does protein make you gain weight?

 Generally, the whey protein is associated with weight loss.
 Low-calorie high protein meals cause weight loss.
-But over-enthusiasm can result in the opposite also.
+But over-enthusiasm can result in weight gain also.

 As mentioned earlier, everything in excess is bad.
 If you are having a high calorie, high protein diet, then your proteins start converting to fat, and your purpose of reducing weight or increasing muscle mass is not solved.
 On the other hand, the weight starts increasing in such cases.

-Having a high dosage of protein can cause bad breath as well.
+Having a high excess protein can cause bad breath as well.
 More so if you are also restricting your carbohydrate intake.

 It is because when the body goes into the ketosis state, it produces chemicals giving an unpleasant smell.